 Willmott-Dixon plans to display an information notices on the hoardings around the building site, illustrating how to recognize Kittiwakes and providing an emergency phone number to call in the unlikely event that, despite all these measures a Kittiwake, or any other bird does become entangled in the netting.
 It is really pleasing to work with a contractor which takes its responsibilities so seriously and has gone out of its way to do everything practically possible.

-The proposed Kittiwake protection plan has been shared with representatives from the recently formed Yorkshire Urban Gull Forum, including RSPCA Inspector Geoff Edmond, SBC Ecologist Tim Burkinshaw and Scarborough Birders’ Nick Addey.
+The proposed Kittiwake protection plan has been shared with representatives from the recently formed Yorkshire Urban Gull Partnership, including RSPCA Inspector Geoff Edmond, SBC Ecologist Tim Burkinshaw and Scarborough Birders’ representative Nick Addey.
 Scarborough Birders will collaborate in monitoring the colony in the town, as they have done for some years now, and advise on whether the loss of the small number of nesting ledges on the Futurist appears to have any impact going forth on the numbers of active nests elsewhere in Scarborough.
 In future years, when the site is finally developed, we will re-assess the question of whether to furnish the new structure with suitable ledges for Kittiwakes to return to the site, by way of mitigation for those lost to demolition this season.
 Given that there are ample unoccupied ledges on nearby buildings at present we are not currently concerned that the Futurist nesting site will be an empty development plot for a period of time.
 The situation will be monitored however.